Note: reference to dollars is in U.S. currency and state estate tax will not be addressed.

 The treaty also provides for a foreign tax credit on the Canadian terminal/estate returns.
 This area has certain limitations and is quite complex.

 For deaths occurring after 2010, the recipient obtains a basis equivalent to the fair market value at the date of death or six months later if elected.
-This basis is used to calculate future capital gains on the disposition of inherited property.
+This basis is used to calculate future capital gains on the disposition of inherited property for U.S purposes.
+IRS Form 8971 must be filed if an estate return (IRS Forms 706 or 706-NA) is filed.
+The 8971, is to be filed by the executor within 30 days after the estate return is filed, reports to beneficiaries their U.S. basis in inherited property.
+This form is required for any estate return filed after July 2015.

 For 2010, the December 17, 2010 legislation provides that the “no estate tax rule” effective for 2010, will only apply if the executor makes a special election and files an information return IRS Form 8939.
 On March 31, 2011, the Treasury Department extended the deadline to file the form beyond April 18, 2011 until such time in which regulations are issued.
 On September 13, 2011, the IRS announced that the deadline for IRS Form 8939 is January 17, 2012.